 The Library may promote exhibits through print, social media and on the Library’s website.

 - Photography - Permission to photograph and reproduce any work accepted in the exhibition by staff for publicity purposes and permission to photograph any work by patrons viewing the exhibition is considered granted.

 - Artist Talks - The Exhibition Committee may invite artists to participate in a discussion of their work.
 Artists are encouraged to promote their exhibition through invitations and announcements.

 - Artist Reception - Artists wishing to hold an opening reception should speak with the Exhibition Coordinator.
 The artist will be responsible for providing any outside publicity and/or refreshments.
 No alcohol is permitted.

 Installation and Deinstallation

-Please note that the following policies contain important deadlines:
+Please note that the following policies contain important deadlines.

-Art work accepted for exhibition may not be mailed to the Library or Committee nor will it be returned by mail.
+Installation and Deinstallation - Artists are responsible for installing and deinstalling work exhibited at the Library.
+Art work accepted for exhibition may not be mailed to the Library or Exhibition Committee, nor will it be returned by mail.